Mad Mike Hoare

-Thomas Michael Hoare (17 March 1919 – 2 February 2020), known as Mad Mike Hoare, was a British mercenary soldier who operated during the Simba rebellion, and attempted to conduct a coup d'état in the Seychelles.
+Thomas Michael "Mad Mike" Hoare (17 March 1919 – 2 February 2020) was a British-Irish military officer and mercenary who fought during the Simba rebellion and was involved in carrying out the 1981 Seychelles coup d'état attempt.

 Early life and military career

-Hoare was born on Saint Patrick's Day in Calcutta to Irish parents.
+Hoare was born on Saint Patrick's Day in India in Calcutta to Irish parents.
 His father was a river pilot.
-At the age of eight he was sent to school in England to Margate College and then commenced training in accountancy and, as he was not able to go to Sandhurst, he joined the Territorial Army.
+At the age of eight he was sent to school in England to Margate College and then commenced training for accountancy and, as he was not able to attend Sandhurst, he joined the Territorial Army.
 Hoare's childhood hero was Sir Francis Drake.
-Aged 20 he joined the London Irish Rifles at the outbreak of the Second World War, later he then joined the 2nd Reconnaissance Regiment of the Royal Armoured Corps as a 2nd lieutenant and fought in the Arakan Campaign in Burma and at the Battle of Kohima in India.
+Aged 20 he joined the London Irish Rifles at the beginning of the Second World War, later he then joined the 2nd Reconnaissance Regiment of the Royal Armoured Corps as a 2nd lieutenant and fought in the Arakan Campaign in Burma and at the Battle of Kohima in India.
 He was promoted to the rank of major.
-In 1945, he married Elizabeth Stott in New Delhi, by whom he had three children.
-A short man, Hoare was described by those who knew him as "dapper" and "charming".
+In 1945, he married Elizabeth Stott in New Delhi, with whom he had three children.

 After the war, he completed his training as a chartered accountant, qualifying in 1948.
 Hoare found life in London boring and decided to move to South Africa.
-He subsequently emigrated to Durban, Natal Province in the Union of South Africa where he later ran safaris and became a soldier-for-hire in various African countries.
+He subsequently emigrated to Durban, Natal Province in the Union of South Africa where he later managed safaris and became a soldier-for-hire in various African countries.
 In Durban, Hoare was restless and sought adventures by marathon walking, riding a motorcycle from Cape Town to Cairo and seeking the rumoured Lost City of the Kalahari in the Kalahari desert.
-By the early 1960s, Hoare was extremely bored with his life as an accountant, and yearned to return to the life of a soldier, leading to his interest in becoming a mercenary.
+By the early 1960s, Hoare was extremely bored with his life as an accountant, and yearned to return to the life of a soldier, resulting in his interest in becoming a mercenary.

 Congo Crisis (1961–65)

-Hoare led two separate mercenary groups during the Congo Crisis.
+Hoare commanded two separate mercenary groups during the Congo Crisis.

 Katanga

-Hoare's first mercenary action was in 1961 in Katanga, a province trying to break away from the newly independent Republic of the Congo.
-His unit was called "4 Commando".
-Hoare relished the macho camaraderie and the chaos of war, telling one journalist "you can't win a war with choirboys".
+Hoare's first mercenary action was in 1961 in Katanga, a province trying to rebel from the newly independent Republic of the Congo.
+His unit was named "4 Commando".
+Hoare relished the macho camaraderie of war, telling one journalist "you can't win a war with choirboys".

 During this time he married Phyllis Sims, an airline stewardess.